redhat-developer/app-services-cli/.github/ISSUE_TEMPLATE/feature_request.md

 ### Additional context

-Add any other context like screenshots or mockups are helpful, if applicable.
+Add any other context like screenshots or mockups, if applicable.